allenai/ARC-Solvers/README.md

   ```

  2. Download and prepare embeddings.
 This will download glove.840B.300d.zip from https://nlp.stanford.edu/projects/glove/ and
- convert it to glove.840B.300d.txt.gz which is readible from AllenNLP
+ convert it to glove.840B.300d.txt.gz which is readable from AllenNLP
    ```
   sh download_and_prepare_glove.sh
   ```